nhsy-hcp/docker-vault-ldap/README.md

 - Group-based policy assignment (vault-admins, developers)
 - KV secrets engine with tiered access control
 - Sample users: `bob` (vault-admins group), `alice` (developers group)
+- LDAP secret engine configured with static role for `alice` (does not auto-rotate)
+- LDAP secret engine configured with dynamic role for a person in `developers` group

 ## Pre-requisites
 Install `taskfile` and `jq` with the following command: